Solfoton Side Effects

 Generic Name: phenobarbital

-Note: This page contains side effects data for the generic drug phenobarbital.
-It is possible that some of the dosage forms included below may not apply to the brand name Solfoton.
+Note: This document contains side effect information about phenobarbital.
+Some of the dosage forms listed on this page may not apply to the brand name Solfoton.

 For the Consumer

 Applies to phenobarbital: oral elixir, oral tablets, parenteral injection